 1. If you wash your Canada Goose coat in your washing machine you void the warranty.

 2. If you let your coat get as dirty as mine was it might take several washes as well as working in a bit of stain remover.
 (I had to wash my coat a total of 4 times, using various stain removers in between to get it clean.
-I started off with the “delicate/hand wash” cycle to be safe then gave up and went full force.)
+I started off with the "delicate/hand wash" cold cycle to be safe then gave up and went full force with a regular wash with warm water.)

-3. To dry it, you need to add a few tennis balls into your dryer to help smash the down and let it fluff up.
+3. To dry it, you need to add a few tennis balls or dryer balls into your dryer to help smash the down and let it fluff up.
+Do NOT try to air dry a down coat.
+It needs to go in the dryer.

 4. It will take around 7 hours to fully dry.
 That's your dryer running for 7 hours straight.
 Just so you know.